Work stress dreams

 Why you may keep having this dream

 Recurring late-to-work dreams often appear when a pressure pattern has not fully come into awareness yet.
-The dream repeats because the nervous system keeps rehearsing the same unresolved tension.
+The dream repeats because the nervous system keeps rehearsing the same unresolved tension: falling behind, missing expectations, or trying to force a pace that does not fit.

 Questions to reflect on after this dream